 Before you travel, you should always check the Costa Rica passport requirements as that is the traveler’s responsibility.
 Find out if you need a visa and other immigration rules before you hop on that plane.
 You don’t want to accidentally overstay or buy your ticket just to find out you need to apply for a visa.

 Luckily, Costa Rica does not require a visa for many countries.
 Here is what you need to know about the Costa Rica passport requirements.
+Make sure to check this as the first step in your Costa Rica trip planning.

 This post has been updated 2018.
 Make sure to check Costa Rica Immigration for the latest updates.